What is the Connecticut Tipped Minimum Wage?

 Fair Labor Standards Act (FLSA) and Tipped Employees

-If you currently operate, or are planning on starting a new business in Connecticut, or are considering Connecticut as your new home and are seeking a service and tip-driven job, you should certainly take this information about the Connecticut tipped minimum wage into account.
+If you currently operate, are planning on starting a new business in Connecticut, or are considering Connecticut as your new home and are seeking a service and tip-driven job, you should certainly take this information about the Connecticut-tipped minimum wage into account.

 While you may want to speak with an employment attorney or accounting firm for legal and tax advice about your business, understanding the minimum wage laws for tipped employees can help you make an informed decision.